wiegerw/nerva-rowwise/README.md

 Second, we consider to add more layers, loss functions and activation functions.
 In particular convolutional layers, pooling layers and transformer layers come to mind.

 # Documentation
-The documentation of the library can be found at https://wiegerw.github.io/nerva-rowwise/nerva-python.html for the Python interface, and https://wiegerw.github.io/nerva-rowwise/nerva-c++.html for the C++ interface.
-Both interfaces can be used independently.
+The documentation consists of several parts:
+* A [Python manual](https://wiegerw.github.io/nerva-rowwise/nerva-python.html) that explains how to use the Python interface.
+* A [C++ manual](https://wiegerw.github.io/nerva-rowwise/nerva-c++.html) that explains how to use the C++ interface.
+* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/nerva-libraries-implementation.pdf) of the execution of MLPs.
+It contains precise specifications of the layers, activation functions, loss functions etc.

 The following papers about Nerva are available: